yoursandeshshrestha/TreesIndia/Docs/API_ENDPOINTS.md

 ---

-**TREESINDIA API** - Complete REST API for home services and real estate marketplace platform.
+**TREESINDIA API** - Complete REST API for unified home services and real estate platform with credit and wallet system.